Lexicon

 AORIGINAL

 Felix Klein's insight, formalized: choose your admissible transformations first, then define reality as what survives them.
-A group acts on a space; an invariant is a property that does not change under any transformation in the group.
-Coordinates are artifacts of representation; invariants are the stable units of knowledge.
-The Erlangen Programme demonstrated this for geometry — Euclidean, affine, projective geometries differ only in which transformations they admit.
-The Third Mode extends the principle to data: identity is behavior under admissible probes, not a label assigned by a registry.
+A group acts on a space; an invariant is a property unchanged under any transformation in the group.
+Coordinates are artifacts of representation; invariants are the geometry.
+The Third Mode applies this discipline to knowledge coordination: choose which transformations count as legitimate (schema mappings, context translations, aggregation operations), then define equivalence as what those transformations preserve.
+What survives transport is what is real; what does not survive is an artifact of a particular vantage point.

 H